Blog » Sortsite

 SortSite Developer Edition

-SortSite Developer Edition is now available for Mac OS X and Windows.
+SortSite Developer Edition is now available for Macintosh and Windows.
 Developer Edition is aimed at agile software teams, and is designed for integration into continuous integration (CI) systems like Jenkins.
 You can download a free 30 day trial.